Seeru-crypto/Dater_FE/README.md

     -   [x] Define SQL schema datafields
     -   [ ] Convert all dockerfiles to docker-compose format
 -   [ ] Sequentsial email functionality, (if person wants emails every day or every other day!)
+- [ ] Add loading animations
+- [ ] Add proper entry and update confirmations (green thumbs up, or smth like that)
+- [ ] add error handling for API requests
+- [ ] convert Bootstrap styling to Semnantics UI

 ### Connection ports: